phil-opp/blog_os/blog/content/edition-2/posts/11-allocator-designs/index.md

   --> src/allocator/bump.rs:29:9
    |
 26 |     unsafe fn alloc(&self, layout: Layout) -> *mut u8 {
-   |                     ----- help: consider changing this to be a mutable reference: `&mut self`
 ...
 29 |         self.next = alloc_start + layout.size();
    |         ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ `self` is a `&` reference, so the data it refers to cannot be written